andytriboletti/openspace-swift/README.md

 • Work on Moon view

 # Multiple Universes
-• If someone is interested in forking this code and creating their own universe, we could link the universes together through a worm hole.
+• If someone is interested in forking this code and creating their own universe, we could link the universes together through a worm hole kind of like a web ring.
 Contact me at andy@greenrobot.com to get started.

 # Info
 •All assets in this repository are copyright their respective owners.